- »Teaching & Learning

 What qualifications do I need to take the course?

-Minimum of 5 GCSEs at Grade A*-C (or equivalent), including Grade B or above in English and Mathematics.
+Minimum of 5 GCSEs at Grade 9-5 (or equivalent), including Grade 6 or above in English and Mathematics.

 How is the course assessed?

-Paper 1: Written exam of 2 hours worth 100 marks and 33.3% of the A Level consisting of multiple choice questions, short answer questions and two essay questions
+Paper 1: Written exam of 2 hours worth 100 marks and 33.3% of the A Level consisting of two sections with data response questions.

-Paper 2: Written exam of 2 hours worth 100 marks and 33.3% of the A Level consisting of three data response questions
+Paper 2: Written exam of 2 hours worth 100 marks and 33.3% of the A Level consisting of two sections with data response questions.

-Paper 3: Written exam of 2 hours worth 100 marks and 33.3% of the A Level consisting of one compulsory case study with 6 corresponding questions
+Paper 3: Written exam of 2 hours worth 100 marks and 33.3% of the A Level consisting of one compulsory case study with two sections of questions based on a pre-released industry.